tiagomartinho/WhatsNewKit/README.md

 <br/>

 `WhatsNewKit` can be used alongside with SwiftUI.
-A `WhatsNewView` is available within the `WhatsNewKitSwiftuI` framework.
+A `WhatsNewView` is available within the `WhatsNewKitSwiftUI` framework.

 <br/>